 What Is 25 Of 72

-Mar 02, 2026 · 4 min read
+4 min read

 Introduction

 Understanding how to calculate percentages is a fundamental skill in mathematics, and it comes in handy in countless real-world situations—from shopping discounts to financial planning.
-When faced with a question like "what is 25 of 72," we're essentially being asked to find 25 percent of 72.
+Which means when faced with a question like "what is 25 of 72," we're essentially being asked to find 25 percent of 72.
 This article will break down the process step by step, explain the underlying concepts, and explore practical applications to ensure you fully grasp the topic.

 Detailed Explanation